 Instead, you can ask to have your spring roll wrapped in lettuce or cabbage.
 Lots of Thai restaurants will offer spring rolls in cabbage shells.

-Ask to have it filled with meat and low-carb veggies and hold any sauce that comes on it.
+Ask to have them filled with meat and low-carb veggies and hold any sauce that comes on it.
 You can even order these as a main dish.
 Try dipping these in oil and vinegar or a small amount of gluten-free soy sauce.

 Want more lettuce wraps recipes?
 Check these: